Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 ### If/Else/Else-If Statement
 These are typical basic statements that check to see if the condition is `true` before running the code.

-The `if` statement is simple, it checks if the condition is `true`.
+The `if` statement is simple, checks if the condition is `true` before executing the code.
 You can add a `elseif` statement as an optional statement inside of the `if` statement.
 You can use this as an alternate condition if the `if` statement returns to `false`.

 Another optional statement you can add is `else` statement if the `if` or `elseif` statements return `false` then this statement will be called.

+Exaample:
 ```lua
 function onCreate()
      makeLuaText('textTag', ' ', nil, 0, 0)